-Qigong, roughly translating to "energy skill," is a practice that works with the subtle energy of the body to cultivate health, vitality, and spiritual insight.
+Qigong, roughly translates to "energy skill."
+It is a practice that works with the subtle energy of the body to cultivate health, vitality, and spiritual insight.

 Chen-style Xinyi Hunyuan Taijiquan (abbreviated as Hunyuan Taiji) is the Taiji (tai-chi) lineage where the Hunyuan Gong set originates from.
 This is a very unique and powerful qigong set that was developed by Grandmaster Feng Zhiqiang.

 In this set we gather energy from our environment to open the meridians (energy channels of the body), develop Dantian (a storage area for qi, translates to "elixir field"), and cultivate stillness.
 This set has a profound ability to heal the body and has been known to heal issues like whiplash, scoliosis, organ dysfunction, and many others.